SAP/openui5-docs/docs/What's_New_in_OpenUI5_1.87_e315108.md

 -   Support of the `sap.ui.model.odata.v4.Context#requestSideEffects` method in combination with kept-alive contexts.
 A list binding context can be kept alive with the `sap.ui.model.odata.v4.Context#setKeepAlive` method introduced with OpenUI5 1.81.

 -   Evaluation of the `Org.OData.Core.V1.ContentID` instance annotation in messages of error responses to change sets, so that the message can be assigned to the correct request and the message target can be calculated correctly.
-For more information, see [Server Messages in OData V4 Model](Server_Messages_in_OData_V4_Model_fbe1cb5.md).
+For more information, see [Server Messages in the OData V4 Model](Server_Messages_in_the_OData_V4_Model_fbe1cb5.md).

 For more information, see [OData V4 Model](OData_V4_Model_5de13cf.md), the [API Reference](https://openui5.hana.ondemand.com/#/api/sap.ui.model.odata.v4), and the [Samples](https://openui5.hana.ondemand.com/#/entity/sap.ui.model.odata.v4.ODataModel) in the Demo Kit.